KastnerRG/Read_the_docs/docs/project7.rst

 In the first part, you develop different functions to implement the `scikit-dsp-comm mono_FM <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py#L1842>`_ Demodulator in Vivado HLS.
 This FM Demodulator consists of a linear filter, downsampler, and a discriminator.

-The second part is to integrate the Demodulator onto the Pynq Board.
+The second part is to integrate the Demodulator onto the Pynq board.
 You should be able to listen to local FM radio channels using your Mono FM implementation in programmable logic.

 3) Materials
 ------------